 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.

-Barbara has been a member of Good Dog for over 3 years
+Barbara has been a member of Good Dog for almost 4 years

 Barbara was screened for responsible practices and has been a member since 2022.